Sajjad-Amjad/Which-Bollywood-Celebrity-Are-You/README.md

 # which-bollywood-celebrity-are-you
-A streamlit web app which can tell with which bollywood celebrity you face resembles
+A streamlit web application which can tell with which bollywood celebrity you face resembles using siamese networks.